RayBarneveldInc/Dartin/README.md

 # Dartin
-A usefull app for tracking darting matches.
+A useful app for tracking darting matches.